Investing in solar can cut energy costs while helping to make your business more sustainable.

 There are a few key things to know as you begin your solar journey:

-• Going off-grid involves installing equipment for a stand-alone power system, such as a battery bank.
-You can then use it to store electricity for using later.
-This option is more expensive, but prices are expected to fall over time.
+- Going off-grid involves installing equipment.
+Operating off grid or during grid power outages requires a stand-alone power system, including a battery that allows you to store electricity generated by solar.
+This option is more expensive, but battery prices are expected to fall over time.

 Case studies